 Te Omanga Hospice is a member of Hospice New Zealand and gratefully acknowledges the support and advocacy they generate on behalf of hospices throughout New Zealand.
 Our relationship with Hospice New Zealand is very important to us, and we also respect the national partnerships they have with the House of Travel, BNI, Craigs Investment Partners, and the strength of the national sponsorship they have with Farmers during the Christmas period.
-Biddy Harford, Chief Executive of Te Omanga Hospice is the current Chair of Hospice New Zealand.
+Biddy Harford, Chief Executive of Te Omanga Hospice has previously served as the Chair of Hospice New Zealand.

 History of Palliative Care in New Zealand

 Palliative care in New Zealand arose from within local communities, supported by local funding and by volunteers to provide holistic care for adults with terminal cancer.

 In 1985 a report was presented to a committee at a workshop in Auckland.
 From that workshop, a committee was created to investigate the setting up of a national hospice body.
 The Cancer Society contributed $1,500 towards the establishment of this organisation.
 This organisation is now known as Hospice New Zealand.

 The objectives of Hospice New Zealand included obtaining government funding, licensing, annual inspection of hospices, establising standards and monitoring them at a national level and providing education and resources.

 Hospice New Zealand finally came to fruition in 1986 and the rest is history.

 Today, Hospice New Zealand is actively involved in research and education, workforce development, establishing standards of healthcare, providing information and advice to hospices, stakeholders and to the general public and helping and supporting hospices nationwide.

 Hospice New Zealand Vision & Values

 Hospice New Zealand Vision – what we want to see